rbms-bsc/DCRMR/_pages/SOR/Parallel-statement-of-responsibility-relating-to-title-proper.md

 >Example:
 ><CITE>Anatomia uteri humani gravidi tabulis illustrata / auctore Gulielmo Hunter … = The anatomy of the human gravid uterus exhibited in figures / by William Hunter …</CITE>
->(Comment: Information is transcribed in four elements: [Title proper](/DCRMR/title/Title-proper/); [Statement of responsibility relating to title proper](/DCRMR/sor/Parallel-statement-of-responsibility-relating-to-title-proper/); [Parallel title proper](/DCRMR/title/Parallel-title-proper/); Parallel statement of responsibility relating to title proper.
+>(*Comment*: Information is transcribed in four elements: [Title proper](/DCRMR/title/Title-proper/); [Statement of responsibility relating to title proper](/DCRMR/sor/Parallel-statement-of-responsibility-relating-to-title-proper/); [Parallel title proper](/DCRMR/title/Parallel-title-proper/); Parallel statement of responsibility relating to title proper.
 The example is formatted according to ISBD for clarity)

 <a name="2.215.31.3">2.215.31.3</a> For transposed elements, make a [Note on statement of responsibility](/DCRMR/sor/Note-on-statement-of-responsibility/) to indicate the original position on the source (see [2.29.32.2](/DCRMR/sor/Note-on-statement-of-responsibility/#2.29.32.2)).